MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-225-update.md

 ---
 author: ckanyika
 ms.author: ckanyika
-ms.date: 7/31/2023
+ms.date: 8/1/2023
 ms.topic: include
 ---

 ### No classic build pipelines for new organizations

-To improve the security of newly-created organizations, one can create only YAML pipelines, by default.
+To improve the security of newly-created organizations, one can create only YAML pipelines, by default starting next sprint (Sprint 226).
 This is because such organizations have the _Disable creation of classic build pipelines_ and _Disable creation of classic release pipelines_ toggles on upon creation.

 Existing projects and organizations aren't affected.